hutajoullach/amazon-chime-app-clone/README.md

-# React, Socket.io, Node.js, Express & MongoDB Amazon Chime Clone App
+# React, Node.js, Express & MongoDB Amazon Chime Clone App

-This Amazon Chime Clone App uses React, Socket.io for the frontend and Node.js, Express and MongoDB for the backend server.
+This Amazon Chime Clone App uses React for the frontend and Node.js, Express and MongoDB for the backend server.

 ## How to use